 In this case, it’s quite obvious, there’s only one result worth noting, the Thai Community Center of North Texas.

-Upon browsing through their page, you can see that they’re involved in various events which you could take part of, like this bowling tournament:
+Upon browsing through their page, you can see that they’re involved in various events which you could take part of.

 Here are a few communities of Thais in other cities that I found by doing a quick search:

 Now that you know where to find Thai language partners, let me give you some useful information about practicing with them.

 When you practice with Thais, be mindful of their time zone.
 If you sleep at night, here are the best times to get a hold of them: